What is Apache Spark?

 Spark context available as sc.

-That’s how we’re able to use sc from within our example.
+That’s how we’re able to use sc from within the examples.

 Resilient Distributed Datasets (RDDs) are an immutable, distributed collection of elements.
 For more information on Spark RDDs, see the Spark RDD tutorial in 2 minutes or less.